vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 <!--
 1. OpenSBI + Linux boot?
-Final thing to show is how Linux sets up kernel mode logic and hands off things to userspace -->
+Final thing to show is how Linux sets up kernel mode logic and hands off things to userspace
+- FSBL: how does opensbi work? understanding privilege modes -->

 ## RISC-V Baremetal Rust